Mark Lorenz started singing on a dare and turned it into a songwriting and performing career, touring and writing across North America.

 1. Don’t confine your songwriting to a genre, write good music.

-2. You are the sum of your influences.
+2. You are the sum of your musical influences.
 Who are your influences?
 How can you learn the most from them?

 3. Stay true to your voice, don’t chase a hit or write to get on the radio… write songs so good, they become hits… then do the necessary promotion and publicity work.